Passorosso – the quintessential Etna Rosso

-Passorosso – the quintessential Etna Rosso Mount Etna, while never quiescent, has recently had the most violent eruptions of the past fifty years, as this spectacular video shows.
-Yet as my previous articles about Etna demonstrate, this destructive power is also lifegiving.
+Passorosso – the quintessential Etna Rosso Mount Etna, while never quiescent, has recently had the most violent eruptions of the past fifty years.
+Yet, as my previous articles about Etna demonstrate, this destructive power is also life giving.
 Today, Etna produces magnificent wines from its unique vineyards.
-Etna’s reputation has become re-established over the last twenty years, and …
+Etna’s reputation has been re-established over the last twenty years and now ranks with …

 Runcata Soave Superiore DOCG, Tenuta Corte Giacobbe